 |American Gas Association||$233,563||$8,875|

 |Greater Louisville, Inc.||$131,250||$6,563|

 PPL actively encourages public policy that furthers our ability to provide safe, reliable and affordable energy to our customers, advances a cleaner energy future, and enables the company to function efficiently, safely and economically.
 PPL’s domestic public and external affairs leadership meets regularly to discuss legislative and policy issues important to the company, our customers and stakeholders.

 PPL Corporation and its affiliates are prohibited from making contributions to candidates and political parties, including in-kind contributions, under federal law and under the laws of the states in which we operate.
 PPL has established federal and state PACs through which employees may participate in the political process.
 People for Good Government (PGG) and the LG&E-KU Political Awareness and Civil Education Committee (PACE) are PACs that encourage active interest and participation in the political process by employees, retirees and shareowners.
 These nonpartisan, voluntary PACs are organized and operate separately from PPL Corporation, as required by law.
 They are guided by steering committees and allocations committees made up of employees from across the company.
 Decisions regarding PAC contributions are made without regard to the private political preference of any executive or individual employee.

 PGG and PACE report all PAC contributions in campaign finance reports filed with the Federal Election Commission, Pennsylvania Bureau of Commissions, Elections and Legislation, and Kentucky Registry of Election Finance.
 Reports will be made available upon request.

-The PPL Corporation Board of Directors, or a duly authorized oversight committee, receive on an annual basis a report of corporate political contributions, including the following:
+PPL’s Governance, Nominating and Sustainability Committee receives on an annual basis a report of corporate political contributions, including the following:

 - The non-deductible portion of dues and other payments made to trade associations that are in excess of $50,000.